 Debt and Marriage: Everything A Couple Should Know

 Marriage and debt go hand in hand.
 Many couples enter into a marriage with an already existent personal debt, while others often face debt problems in the midst of marriage.
-Debt is an evil, which becomes a source of contention between married couples.
+Debt can quickly and easily become a source of contention between married couples.

-Below are a few solutions of the problems, faced by the individuals who are in a debt-laden marriage or are about to marry an indebted person.
+Below are a few solutions for the problems faced by the individuals who are in a debt-laden marriage or are about to marry an indebted person.

-The debt of one spouse on the other, basically, varies from state to state.
-Here are two basic property rules, which affect the liability of one’s tax over the other.
+The debt of one spouse on the other varies from state to state.
+Here are two basic property rules that affect the liability of one’s tax over the other.

 - The liability of the debt of your spouse on you depends on the place you live.
-As many states in the United States have “community property” rules, which means that most debt incurred by one spouse during a marriage is the liability for both spouses.
+Many states in the United States have “community property” rules, which means that most debt incurred by one spouse during a marriage is the liability for both spouses.

-- There are other states, which follow “common law” property rules.
-In these states, the debt of one spouse is usually his/her own, unless the debt is for a family necessity, such as for kid’s education, or shelter, etc.
+- Other states follow “common law” property rules.
+In these states, the debt of one spouse is usually his/her own, unless the debt is for a family necessity such as a kid’s education, shelter, etc.

 Usually a debt, incurred before marriage, such as the student loans that do not automatically become joint debt for a couple after marriage.
 However, if a couple signs on a joint account together, than both of them will become liable holders of the account.

-Similarly, in case of a credit card, where you both have your names on it, you are liable for any misspending done over the card.
+Similarly, in the case of a credit card with both names on it, you are liable for any misspending done over the card.

 Many times, in case of divorce, one person is stuck paying more debt than the other person.
 The splitting of the entire amount of debt is according to the division of the assets after the finalization of the divorce.
 The person with more property ends up in getting a larger part of debt than the other gets.
 Although, you can avoid this situation as many states enforce the equal payment of debts.
 However, usually the person who is benefitting the most from a divorce gets the most part of debt.